eusouluiz/eusouluiz/README.md

 ###

-<h4 align="left">My name is Luiz.<br>I'm a Software Developer and Computer Engineering student currently working as an intern at Carbonaut.</h4>
+<h4 align="left">My name is Luiz.<br>I'm a Software Developer and Computer Engineer currently working as a Junior Front-end Developer at Carbonaut.</h4>

 ###